yimeishao/sinatra-pillowcases/notes.md

 # App Overview

-I'm going to build an app where users can create entries that contain information about their recent sexual activity.
+An app where users can create entries that contain information about their recent sexual partners.

 # User Stories
 ## Users will be able to...